soedinglab/MMseqs2/README.md

      wget https://mmseqs.com/latest/mmseqs-linux-avx2.tar.gz; tar xvfz mmseqs-linux-avx2.tar.gz; export PATH=$(pwd)/mmseqs/bin/:$PATH

 The AVX2 version is faster than SSE4.1, check if AVX2 is supported by executing `cat /proc/cpuinfo | grep avx2` on Linux and `sysctl -a | grep machdep.cpu.leaf7_features | grep AVX2` on MacOS).
-We also provide static binaries for MacOS and Windows at [mmseqs.com/latest](https://mmseqs.com/latest).
+We also provide static binaries for all supported platforms at [mmseqs.com/latest](https://mmseqs.com/latest).

 MMseqs2 comes with a bash command and parameter auto completion, which can be activated by adding the following lines to your $HOME/.bash_profile: